larshp/abapOpenChecks/docs/installation.md

 Install using [abapGit](http://abapgit.org), or copy the source code manually into your system.
 Installing via abapGit requires an empty package to be created eg. $AOC

 ## SCI setup
-- Activate checks in transaction SCI(Goto -> Management Of -> Tests)
+- Activate checks in transaction SCI (depending on release)
+  - Goto -> Management of -> Tests
+  - Code Inspector -> Management of -> Tests
+  - Code Inspector -> Management of -> Checks
 - Configure check variant

 ## Updating